1. Captains of Teams are responsible for ensuring that:

 7. If it is not possible to complete all the matches because of bad weather, the choices are:

 a.
-If four or more matches are completed the results of completed matches stand, and incomplete matches are treated as a tie.
+If three or more matches are completed the results of completed matches stand, and incomplete matches are treated as a tie.

 b.
-If fewer than four matches are completed then match must be replayed.
+If fewer than three matches are completed then match must be replayed.

 i) Declare the match null and void and appoint a day for it to be replayed with each team free to alter its original team.